nla-group/classix-matlab/demos/Using_the_CLASSIX_Python_package_in_MATLAB.md

 <center><img src="img\Using_the_CLASSIX_Python_package_in_MATLAB_media/figure_0.png" width="562" alt="figure_0.png"></center>

 Calling CLASSIX is straightforward.
-We don't even need to convert the MATLAB array X to a Numpy array as it's all done automatically.
+We don't even need to convert the MATLAB array <samp>X</samp> to a Numpy array as it's all done automatically.

 ```matlab
 clx = py.classix.CLASSIX(radius=0.3, verbose=0);